 Klaviyo is a strong fit for ecommerce brands and data-driven marketing teams.
 Established online stores will benefit from its advanced marketing tools, seamless ecommerce integrations, and powerful automation built to support scalable growth.
 It’s also ideal for ecommerce marketers focused on performance—offering predictive analytics tools and deep customer insights to optimize every campaign with precision.

 Brevo takes an all-in-one approach, combining email with SMS, chat, CRM, and automation.
-For ecommerce businesses juggling multiple channels, having everything in one place makes life easier.
+For ecommerce businesses juggling multiple marketing channels, having everything in one place makes life easier.

 Brevo pricing: Starts at $9/month for up to 5,000 monthly emails and 500 contacts| Free plan available with usage limitations.